 Unlike other acne prescription treatments, Ziana gel contains retinol, which helps speed up the regeneration cycle of the skin5.
 And since Ziana contains a topical retinoid, as well as an antibiotic agent it can be used to treat different types of this acne, including acne that is related to increased sebum production and clogged pores.
 Some users have also experienced relief using this gel for hormonal acne but it is generally not prescribed when hormones are the suspected culprit of the acne.

 Ziana is applied to skin once every 24 hours, just before going to bed.
 The skin is cleansed and patted dry, and a lump of Ziana about the size of a pea (1-2 grams) is spread over the face with clean fingertips.
 It is important to avoid getting Ziana in the eyes or mouth, and it is a good idea to sleep on your back to avoid rubbing off Ziana into the pillowcase.
 Ziana should not be used more than once a day.

 Ziana exposes new, sensitive skin.
 It is important to avoid putting anything on the skin that irritates it even more, such as alcohol.
 The use of an astringent or any product containing witch hazel cancels out the benefits of tretinoin topical.
 Astringents and witch hazel bind the skin together while tretinoin dissolves the glue that keeps old skin on the surface.
 Green tea extracts are also incompatible with Ziana, as is any product that contains lemon juice, lemon oil, lime juice, lime oil, mint, or menthol.

 The makers of Ziana advise that users of their product should wear sunscreen and avoid exposure to wind.
-Eating spicy foods can activate rosacea, which will be more noticeable if you are using rosacea.
+Eating spicy foods can activate6 rosacea, which will be more noticeable if you are using rosacea.